The school holidays should be a fun time for kids, full of making memories and hanging out with their friends and family.

-School holiday programs usually offer excursions and they are a big draw card for many children.
-What could be better than going to the movies, the pool, a museum or other fun place with a bunch of friends?
+School holiday programs usually offer excursions, and they are a big draw card for many children.
+What could be better than going to the movies, the pool, a museum or another fun place with a bunch of friends?
 It’s what the school holidays are all about!

 There’s lots of activities to choose from

 Kids often get bored when they are stuck at home during the holidays.
-There’s no time to be bored at a holiday program though because there’s so many activities to choose from.
-Dress ups, construction, art and craft, cooking and sport are just some of the many activities that are typically on offer.
+There’s no time to be bored with a holiday program though because there’re so many activities to choose from.
+Dress-ups, construction, art and craft, cooking and sport are just some of the many activities that are typically on offer.